 Why Work as Sadhana?

 Sadhana, or daily self growth practice, is a practice dating back more than five thousand years in Ayurveda, an ancient, tried and tested science of long life.

-Sadhana is a fundamental component of spiritual and self growth—from buddhism to mysticism to vedism and modern-day hinduism and new ageism.
+Sadhana is a fundamental component of spiritual and self growth—from buddhism to taoism, mysticism, vedism and modern-day hinduism and new ageism.

 Sadhana uses everything as a tool for your well being, reconnecting you with what’s already available to you in your work and life—reconnecting you with yourself.

 When we have an intention to turn toward self, even in our business roles, the relationship we begin to develop has transformative and lasting impacts on how we work in this world, what we create as individuals, and as a part of teams and larger organizations.